What's New and Exciting to Report

 Photo: “Field of wildflowers in Antelope Valley California Poppy Reserve with snow on the San Gabriel Mountains” courtesy of 2020 Ansel Adams Award winners Rob Badger and Nita Winter

-A total of 8 medals: 2 gold, 4 silver and 2 bronze medals.
+A total of 10 medals: 2 gold, 4 silver, 3 bronze medals and an honorable mention.

 2020 Prix de la Photographie Winners - Bronze: Book/Nature